5.7. Queues¶

 --offline-only

-Queues use roughly 40MB of RAM per thread when no tasks are running.
+Queues use about 40MB of RAM per thread when no tasks are running.

-Since each queue has three functions, if all three functions in a given queue are configured with the same number of threads,
+Each queue has three functions, and if all three functions in a queue are set up with the same number of threads, the memory needed will be roughly: threads * 125MB.

-For example, creating a high priority queue with 20 threads per function (60 threads total) will use ~2.5GB of memory when no tasks are running.
+A high-priority queue with 20 threads per function (60 threads in total) will use about 2.5GB of memory when no tasks are running.

-Similarly, creating a low priority queue with 5 threads per function (15 threads total) will use ~625MB of memory when no tasks are running.
+A low-priority queue with 5 threads per function (15 threads in total) will use about 625MB of memory when no tasks are running.

-Task execution will consume additional memory on top of this baseline memory usage.
-Since more threads mean more tasks can run at the same time, a queue with a large number of threads can lead to significant memory usage at peak.
+Keep in mind that task execution will require additional memory on top of this baseline.
+The more threads there are, the more tasks can run simultaneously, which means a queue with many threads can use a lot of memory at peak times.

 {